borlak/warmud/README.md

 <br>
 War types:
 <ul>
-  <li>Regular - explore the mud and find powerful items to kill other players with</li>
+  <li>Regular - Explore the mud and find powerful items to kill other players with</li>
-  <li>Pit - everyone is thrown in a really small area to duke it out</li>
+  <li>Pit - Everyone is thrown in a really small area to duke it out</li>
   <li>City - Similar to Pit, but everyone is stuck in a city</li>
   <li>All vs One - Someone is 'it' and gets a huge buff.
 If you kill 'it' you become 'it'!</li>
   <li>Artifact - A random player gets an incredibly powerful artifact</li>